tuxthebot/gems-of-india/CONTRIBUTING.md

 **Pattern:**

-1. No pattern is fixed Yet.
-Will be updated if required.
+1. Follow the existing codebase conventions, using descriptive, specific names in PascalCase (e.g., `UserProfileRepository.ts`, `PaymentProcessingService.ts`).
-2. This avoids ambiguous filenames like app.ts and improves discoverability in editors.
+2. This avoids ambiguous filenames like `app.ts` and improves discoverability in editors.

 ### Service Files